coslatte/learning/README.md

 # electron
-Offers a ecosystem where to code having front-end knowledge and creating multiplatform apps (Windows, Linux, MacOS) usinng Node.js
+Offers an ecosystem where to code having front-end knowledge and creating multiplatform apps (Windows, Linux, MacOS) usinng Node.js